Tall elephantsfoot (Elephantopus elatus)

 Garden tips: Tall elephantsfoot does well in a naturalized meadow but can also be a nice addition to a more formal wildflower garden.

-Tall elephantsfoot seeds are available through the Florida Wildflower Cooperative.
 Plants are often available at nurseries that specialize in native plants.
-Visit PlantRealFlorida.org to find a native nursery on your area.
+Visit PlantRealFlorida.org to find a native nursery in your area.
+Seeds are sometimes available through the Florida Wildflower Cooperative.